-Stage 2: Initial Coverage Stage
+Stage 1: Initial Coverage Stage

-Stage 3: Coverage Gap Stage
+Stage 2: Coverage Gap Stage

-Stage 4: Catastrophic Coverage Stage
+Stage 3: Catastrophic Coverage Stage

-Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage You begin in this payment stage when you fill your first Tier 3, 4 and 5 prescription of the year.
-During this stage, you pay the full cost of your Tier 3, 4, and 5 drugs.
-You stay in this stage until you have paid \$95 for your Tier 3, 4, and 5 drugs (\$95 is the amount of your deductible).
-You will be required to pay your Tier 2 copayment for each prescription filled.
-(Details are in Section 4 of this chapter.)
-After you (or others on your behalf) have met your Tier 3, 4, and 5 deductible, the plan pays its share of the costs of your Tiers 3, 4 and 5 drugs and you pay your share.
-You will be required to continue to pay your Tier 2 copayment for each prescription filled.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments for Tiers 2, 3, 4, and 5) total \$4,660 (Details are in Section 5 of this chapter.)
+Stage 1 Initial Coverage Stage Stage 2 Coverage Gap Stage Stage 3 Catastrophic Coverage Stage You will be required to continue to pay copayment and coinsurance for each prescription filled.
+You stay in this stage until your year-to-date total drug costs (your payments plus any Part D plan's payments) total \$5,030.
+(Details are in Section 5 of this chapter.)
 During this stage, you continue to pay \$0 for Preferred Generic (Tier 1) drugs.
 You pay 25% of the price for brand-name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,400.
+You stay in this stage until your year-to-date out-of-pocket costs (your payments) reach a total of \$8,000.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2023).
+During this stage, the plan will pay all of the cost of your drugs for the rest of the calendar year (through December 31, 2024).
 (Details are in Section 7 of this chapter.)